CanopyTax/cpr-select/README.md

 + `selected`: the key of the currently selected item
 + `options`: the items to select from.
 You can insert a separator between items by putting `{separator: true}` as an item.
 + `onChange`: called when selected item changes
++ `onBlur`: called when the select widget is blurred (with the currently selected item)
 + `disabled`: pass true to disable the input
 + `placeholder`: placeholder for input
 + `selectClass`: (optional) custom class to be added to the select element